How does table-tennis scoring work?

 - Body or clothing touches the table

-- Player moves the table during play
+- Player moves the table mid-rally

 Striking violations: